 This breeding plan outlines updated breeding objectives for solid wood and pulp-wood production in Eucalyptus nitens.
-Breeding objectives for the two production purposes are wood quality, volume, form and adaptability.
-In addition to new selection traits for solid wood production, adaptability in terms of resistance to pests is considered as a critical trait to be updated in the breeding objectives as well.
-Paropsis charybdis is the major factor impacting productivity as well as interest in growing more this species in New Zealand.
-The breeding population will be managed as one population, but with selections able to be targeted at the two production purposes, pulp and solid-wood.
+The breeding objective for the two production purposes are to improve wood quality, volume, form and adaptability.
+In addition to new selection traits for solid wood production, adaptability in terms of resistance to pests is considered as a critical trait to be a part of the breeding objective as well.
+Paropsis charybdis is the major factor impacting productivity and Forest Grower's interest in planting more of this species in New Zealand.
+The breeding population will be managed as one population, but with selections targeted at the two production purposes; pulp and solid-wood.
 The breeding strategy uses forwards selection in an open-pollinated breeding population, where the number of families maintained is at least 100 to 150 to ensure continuing genetic diversity and on-going genetic gains.

 Genetic evaluation will be conducted using progeny testing and estimation of individual tree breeding values.
 Genomic selection options will be pursued in the breeding programme by additional phenotyping and genotyping to increase the robustness of prediction models.
 Progeny tests (trials) will be established at two to three sites which are regarded as commercially important forest growing areas for this species.
 Testing across multiple sites will elucidate the stability of genotypes across different environments, with specific attention paid to the plasticity of solid wood properties.
 Non-destructive, cost-effective methods to phenotype solid wood selection traits will be investigated.
-Investigation of the effectiveness of using indirect selection as an alternative to NIR methodology is also recommended.
+Investigation of the effectiveness of using indirect selection and prediction of genomic breeding values as an alternative to NIR methodology is also recommended.